alesr/pingo/README.md

 # PINGO

-When you to keep something alive with the *wrong* permissions.
+When you need to keep something alive with the *wrong* permissions.

 ![Pingo in action](https://media.giphy.com/media/snUaDwX2aPXV6RPjgw/giphy.gif)